ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

-EdbConfigBuilder — practical examples
+EdbConfigBuilder: practical examples
 ======================================

 What is ``EdbConfigBuilder``?
 ------------------------------

 Think of ``EdbConfigBuilder`` as a **live blueprint** of your PCB design setup.
-Instead of hand-crafting a JSON file, you describe what you want — nets, components, ports, setups, geometry — through a clean Python object-oriented API.
+Instead of manually crafting a JSON file, you describe what you want—nets, components, ports, setups, and geometry—through a clean Python object-oriented API.
 When you are happy with the blueprint, you hand it to PyEDB and it applies every change to the open layout in a single atomic operation.

 The key insight is that the builder **separates intent from execution**:

-* You populate the builder incrementally — in any order, across multiple helper functions, or from data read from external sources.
+* You populate the builder incrementally—in any order, across multiple helper functions, or from data read from external sources.
 * Nothing touches the EDB layout until you call ``edb.configuration.run(cfg)``.
-* The same builder can also be serialized to a portable JSON or TOML file for version control, review, or re-use in another project.
+* The same builder can also be serialized to a portable JSON or TOML file for version control, review, or reuse in another project.

 This separates three concerns that are often tangled together in scripted
 workflows: *definition*, *validation*, and *application*.